Purpose Driven - Community Driven Business

 To shop limited edition Scholarship Merchandise, click HERE

 Assembly has created the Be All The Things Scholarship, an annual Scholarship in partnership with the University of Wisconsin - Stevens Point.
-Our goal is to assist a non-traditional student in pursuing a higher education to improve their life + the lives of others in our community.
+Our goal is to assist a non-traditional and/or BIPOC student in pursuing a higher education to improve their life + the lives of others in our community.

-Non-traditional, BIPOC students often do not have as many opportunities for financial assistance in the form of scholarships as traditional students, and we saw an opportunity to make a real and lasting impact through our scholarship.
+Both non-traditional and BIPOC students often do not have as many opportunities for financial assistance in the form of scholarships as traditional students, and we saw an opportunity to make a real and lasting impact through our scholarship.

 All recipient(s) of the Be All The Things Scholarship must be enrolled at least half -time as a student at the University of Wisconsin - Stevens Point.
 Each applicant submits an application and essay for review by the Scholarship Committee.
 Recipients are selected by the committee.